maxadamo/tiny_nas/README.md

 No ZFS.
 Tiny NAS is tiny, and it doesn't need a fancy filesystem nor complex volume management.
 It allows to use LVM through the options mentioned in `init.pp`.
 If you intend to use ZFS, disable LVM management, and add the ZFS volume yourself.

+No NFS4.
+Tiny NAS is tiny and the security is based on the IP (managed throught the firewall)

 Tiny NAS is low-end by design.
 If you have a huge amount of files and the files are changing frequently neither lscyncd + csync2 nor scheduled job are a proper solution and you should look in to clustered filesystems.